Gravitate-Health/FHIR-emulator/README.md

 # FHIR Emulator

-A lightweight Flask-based FHIR server emulator for testing and development of ePIs and IPS resources within the FOSPS system.
+A lightweight Flask-based FHIR server emulator for testing and development of ePIs and IPS resources.

 ## Endpoints

-### `/epi/api/fhir/Bundle`
-Returns FHIR Bundle resources with optional search and pagination support.

-### `/ips/api/fhir/Patient`
-Returns FHIR Patient resources with optional search and pagination support.
+The server exposes generalized FHIR-style endpoint :

+- `/fhir/<resource_type>`

+`<resource_type>` maps directly to a folder under the configured `FILES_DIR` (see below) and the same behavior applies to all resource types (Bundle, Patient, Organization, etc.).
+Examples below assume `Bundle` and `Patient` are present.

 ## Query Parameters